 Pupils are actively encouraged to have a voice and share their views and opinions regularly.
 Our School Council is one such example.
-Every September we have an election week when the candidates for class representatives pitch their election manifesto to the rest of their class.
-A secret ballot ensues and the results are announced in a special assembly.
-The School Council representatives (1 per year group from EYFS to Year 6) meet regularly and take the ideas from the meeting back to their classes for discussion.
+Every September we have an election week when the candidates for class representatives on the School Council pitch their election manifesto to the rest of their class.
+A secret ballot ensues and the results are announced in a special session of Collective Worship.
+The School Council representatives (1 per year group from EYFS to Year 6) meet regularly then take the ideas from the meeting back to their classes for discussion.

-Every pupil also contributes their ideas to the composition of their own class agreements each term.
+Every pupil contributes their ideas to the composition of their own class agreements every year.
 This sets ground rules for classroom conduct and establishes the standards of behaviour pupils can expect from each other over the year ahead.
-All pupils also complete questionnaires, which provide them with the opportunity to share their views and suggest ways in which the School could be improved further.
+All pupils also complete questionnaires, which provide them with the opportunity to share their views and suggest ways in which our school could be improved further.
 Pupils are also encouraged to give their views regularly about a variety of topics through pupil voice interviews conducted by staff and governors.